eyad662/Mapty/README.md

-🗺️ Mapty – Workout Tracker App
+🗺️ Mapty – Workout Tracker Website

-A web application for tracking running and cycling workouts on an interactive map using JavaScript, OOP, and Leaflet.
-Users can add workouts by clicking on the map and keep their data saved using Local Storage.
+A front-end web application for tracking running and cycling workouts on an interactive map.
+This project is built using HTML, CSS, and vanilla JavaScript, with a strong focus on Object-Oriented Programming (OOP), browser APIs, and clean architecture.

-🚀 Features
+✨ Key Features

-Detects user location using the Geolocation API
+Geolocation Support: Automatically detects the user’s current location.

-Interactive map powered by Leaflet and OpenStreetMap
+Interactive Map: Uses Leaflet with OpenStreetMap tiles.

-Supports two workout types:
+Workout Tracking:

-Running (distance, duration, cadence, pace)
+🏃‍♂️ Running (distance, duration, cadence, pace)

-Cycling (distance, duration, elevation, speed)
+🚴‍♀️ Cycling (distance, duration, elevation gain, speed)

-Displays workouts as:

-Map markers

-List items

-Saves workouts in Local Storage

-Restores data after page reload
+Dynamic Form Fields: Cadence and elevation inputs toggle based on workout type.

+Workout Visualization:

+Markers displayed on the map

+Detailed workout cards shown in a list

+Local Storage Integration: Saves workouts and restores them after page refresh.

-Click a workout to move the map to its location
+Map Navigation: Clicking a workout moves the map to its location.

-🛠️ Technologies
+🛠️ Tech Stack

-HTML5

-CSS3
+Technology	Purpose
+HTML5	Structuring the application layout and semantic elements.
+CSS3	Styling the UI and layout.

-JavaScript (ES6+)
+JavaScript (ES6+)	Application logic, OOP structure, and event handling.

-Object-Oriented Programming (Classes & Inheritance)

-Leaflet.js
+Leaflet.js	Rendering and controlling the interactive map.
+OpenStreetMap	Map tile provider.
+Browser APIs	Geolocation API and Local Storage.
 ▶️ How to Use

 Allow location access

-Click on the map to add a workout
+Click anywhere on the map to add a workout

 Fill in the form and submit

-📌 Notes
+📌 Project Focus

-This project focuses on practicing JavaScript OOP, event handling, and working with browser APIs.
-Inspired by the Mapty project.
+This project is designed to practice:

+JavaScript OOP (Classes, Inheritance, Encapsulation)

+Working with maps and geolocation

+State management using Local Storage

+Clean and scalable front-end architecture